National Science Bowl: Tiebreaks

-If a tie still existed after this procedure, it is reapplied until the tie is resolved.
-These last rules are still used for the Middle School competition.
+If a tie still exists after the second step, it is reapplied until the tie is resolved.

 Single/Double-elimination

 Starting in 2020, 32 teams advance to the double elimination stage.
 Prior to 2020, approximately 16 teams advanced from the round-robin (depending on the number of round robin groups).
-In 2004 and 2007, exactly 16 teams advanced, while in 2003 and 2002, 18 teams advanced.
 In 2006, the teams were seeded into a single-elimination tournament based on their preliminary round-robin results.
 In previous years, a team's position in the double-elimination tournament was determined by random draw; teams were not seeded in any way.
 The competition then proceeded (in 2006) like a typical single-elimination tournament.
 Seeding continued in the 2007 tournament: teams that won their pool were paired against teams that placed second in theirs.
 Unlike in the round-robin, a match in double-elimination cannot be tied.
 If a match is tied at the end of regulation, overtime periods of five toss-ups each are played until the tie is broken.

-The elimination tournament produces a first-place, second-place, third-place, and fourth-place team.
-Except for the 2006 tournament, a double-elimination tournament format has been used, allowing a fifth place to be added.
-The tournament reverted to a double-elimination format for the 2007 tournament, without a fifth-place match.

 Prizes

 The top two high school teams receive trips to one of the National Parks, all-expenses paid.

 The top three middle and high school teams receive a trophy, individual medals, and photographs with officials of the Department of Energy.

 The top 16 middle and high schools earn a check for their school's science departments.
-As of 2020, the top 16 schools receive $1,000, the top 8 schools receive $1,500, the top 4 schools receive $2,000, and the top 2 schools receive $2,500.
+As of 2024, the top 16 schools receive $1,000 and the top 2 schools receive $5,000.
+Also individually, 2nd place winners receive a $250 AMAZON gift card while 1st place receives $500 AMAZON gift card.

-Each team with the best Division Team Challenge result in their division earns a $500 check for their school's science department.
+Each team with the best Division Team Challenge/Cyber Challenge result in their division earns a $500 check for their school's science department.